-Prerequisite Algebra I, Algebra II, Geometry, and Pre-Calculus
+Prerequisite Algebra I, Algebra II, Geometry, and Pre-Calculus Recommended for Grades: 12 Full Year 1 Credit

 AP Calculus AB is the study of limits, derivatives, and integrals.
 It covers basic computations as well as problem solving and technology use.
 It includes all College Board required topics and culminates with the AP test given in May of each year.
 For a complete syllabus, see the AP Calculus teacher.